 (a) Number of Shares Issuable Under the Plan.
 Subject to Section 3(b), up to 400,000 shares of Common Stock may be issued with respect to grants of Awards under the Plan made on or after June 11, 2025 and for the settlement of the 2024 annual compensation awards made to non-employee directors in 2024.
-In the event that any Awards, or portions of an Award, granted under the Plan (inclusive of Awards granted prior to the amendment and restatement of the Plan herein), or Stock Units credited to a bookkeeping reserve account with respect to deferred Award Shares, terminate unexercised or are canceled, surrendered or forfeited for any reason, then the number of Award Shares and Stock Units or the number of shares underlying the Options which terminated unexercised or were canceled, surrendered or forfeited shall be added to the remaining number of shares of Common Stock for which Awards may be issued under the Plan.
+In the event that any Awards, or portions of an Award, granted under the Plan (inclusive of Awards granted prior to the amendment and restatement of the Plan herein), or Stock Units credited to a bookkeeping reserve account with respect to deferred Award Shares, terminate unexercised or are canceled, surrendered or forfeited for any reason, then the number of Award Shares and Stock Units or the number of shares of Common Stock for which Awards may be issued under the Plan.